Ashfika-Lira/time-keepers-new-client/README.md

-# Getting Started Outdoors On Bike
+# Getting Started Timekeepers

-This project is live on [Outdoors on Bike](https://motor-bike-site.web.app/home).
+This project is live on [Outdoors on Bike](https://time-keepers-new.web.app/home).

 ## Available Services for Normal users